-The FAQs below set out what is in place at the Barber to keep everybody safe and comfortable and lets you what to expect on your visit.
-If you have a question not covered here, please email us at firstname.lastname@example.org.
-We’ve also made a short film so you can see what to expect at the Barber (available soon).
+The FAQs below explain what is in place at the Barber to help keep everybody safe and comfortable and to let you know what to expect on your visit.

 Do I need to book before visiting?